ezpzbz/aiida-MatDis/README.md

 repository.

 * WorkChains which are developed by myself.
-* WorkChains which have been developed on top of ones developed by other collaborators and researchers for the purpose of my research but are provided here due to considerable deviation from original design.
+* WorkChains which have been developed on top of [AiiDA LSMO WorkChains](https://github.com/danieleongari/aiida-lsmo) for the purpose of my research but are provided here for now due to considerable deviation from original design.
 * Information about other WorkChains from other groups which we are using for out research .